pateln40/CW1_2020/Learning Journal.md

    **17/11/2020**

-Attemtped this the next day and made the code for the player model to rotate in all directions.
+Attempted this the next day and made the code for the player model to rotate in all directions.

       float moveX = Input.GetAxis("Horizontal");
         float moveZ = Input.GetAxis("Vertical");